simpleiot/simpleiot/modbus/README.md

 # Simple IoT Modbus

-This Simple IoT modbus packet is a package that implements both Modbus client and server functionality.
-This is a work in progress and currently only supports Modbus RTU, but can easily be extended for TCP and ASCII.
+This Simple IoT modbus packet is a package that implements both Modbus (RTU & TCP) client and server functionality.

 See [this test](./rtu-end-to-end_test.go) for an example of how to use this library.
 Substitute the wire simulator with real serial ports.
 There are also